JUANie10/CollegeProjects/Instagram Unfollowers/README.txt

 Instagram unfollowers (Python)

 To run this script, open up the python script and type your username and password in the boxed section.
-Make sure to install selenium and chrome webdriver Run and enjoy :)
+Make sure to install selenium and chrome webdriver.
+Run and enjoy :)

-This script will output a list of usernames of people that you follow that don't follow you back and also output the number of people.
+This script will output a list of usernames of people that you follow that don't follow you back and also outputs the number of people.

 Pro Tips